fmnas/fmnas-site/gcp/README.md

 An IntelliJ/GoLand config is included in the fmnas-site project.

-These functions are deployed by the deploy-gcp GitHub Actions workflow.
+These functions are deployed by the deploy-gcp-{prod,test} GitHub Actions workflows.

 ## resize-image